A turning point can be found by re-writting the equation into completed square form.

 The coordinate of the turning point is `(-s, t)`.

 By completing the square, determine the coordinate of the turning point for the equation `y = 4x^2 + 4x - 4`.

 Rewrite the equation `y = 4x^2 + 4x - 4` in completed square form:

 `y = (2x + 1)^2 - 5`

-2. What is the coordinate of the turning point for the equation `y = x^2 + 4x + 7`?
+By completing the square, determine the `y` value for the turning point for the function `f(x) = x^2 + 4x + 7`